Coffee Hawk Moth

 The caterpillar has a raised hump directly behind the head that is covered in short blunt spines.

 There is a single substantial black spine on the tail that is straight or curves slightly backwards.
 There may be vague stripes along the body, or complex patterns on the sides of the caterpillar.

 In Australia, the caterpillar feeds on the native plants:

 Overseas, it is a pest on :

 The adult moths soon lose the scales from the wings, leaving them transparent.
 The moths then resemble Bumble Bees, hence the name 'Bee Hawks' for the moths in this genus Cephonodes.
-The abdomen is yellow with a black band around one abdominal segment, and a dark dorsal mark on the next segment.
+The head, thorax, and legs become dark green The abdomen is yellow with a black band around one abdominal segment, and a dark dorsal mark on the next segment.
 The wings are generally transparent except that the forewings each have a slightly broader opaque area near the tip.
 This species has a wingspan of about 4 cms.